timginker/wex/README.md

         t=50)
 ```

-We can visualize the weights assigned to each observation
+We can also visualize the weights assigned to each observation:

 ``` r
 par(mfrow = c(2, 1),